leotamminen/PingPong/README.md

 # Ping Pong Game - Version 2.0

 A simple Python-based ping pong game using the Turtle graphics library.
+Made as a code-along project when first learning Python.
+Trying to change values and testing, added scoreboard.
 The game features a black background with white objects, and the "ball" is represented by a square.
 Please note that there may be issues with the audio file "bounce.wav," so make sure it is in the same directory as the Python (.py) file.

 ## How to Play